Updated July 27, 2020

 Heat Sources For Chicks

 Young chicks will need a heat source.
 If they are with their mother, she will be the best heat source for them!
 Sadly, chicks often come in without their mothers, and therefore need supplemental heat.
 Many online sources will recommend the use of a heat lamp, but you must be aware that these come with serious risk.
 Not only are heat lamps a fire risk, some glass bulb heat lamps are coated with substances containing polytetrafluoroethylene (PTFE).
 At high temperatures, these bulbs can put out highly toxic fumes, resulting in Polytetrafluoroethylene Toxicosis (also known as Teflon Flu and Polymer Fume Fever).
 PTFE coated bulbs (and any other items containing PTFE or Teflon) should never be used around birds.
 Ceramic bulb heat lamps are a safer option, but be sure they are set up OUTSIDE of the housing and at least 18 inches away from any flammable materials to prevent burns and fires.
-Place them at one end of their living space so chicks can adjust where they’d like to be in proximity to the heat.
+Place them at one end of their The indoor or outdoor area where an animal resident lives, eats, and rests. so chicks can adjust where they’d like to be in proximity to the heat.
 An even safer alternative heat source is a radiant heater like the EcoGlo from Brinsea.
 You adjust the height each week until the chicks’ feathers have come in.
 For an option that carries no fire risk and requires no electricity, you can use Snuggle Safe microwavable heat discs, but you must ensure it is enough to keep chicks appropriately warm.
 Be sure to keep discs in a Snuggle Safe cover or wrapped in a blanket or towel, and pay attention to when they need to be reheated.
 Make sure to offer enough heat discs so that everyone can get to a warm area if desired, but make sure they still have plenty of non-heated space too so that they can choose how near or far they need to be from the heat.
 Additionally, you will need to take care not to overheat chicks in warmer weather.
 If you live in a warmer climate and have draft-free living space for the chicks, they may not require a heat source.
 A regular light bulb may provide enough warmth for any young chicks in this situation.
 Observe the chicks’ behavior.
 If they are too cold, they will crowd and huddle near the heat source.
 If they are too hot, they will attempt to spread out along the edges, away from the heat.
 Start off at 95 degrees Fahrenheit for newly hatched chicks and decrease temperature 5 degrees over each week until their feathers come in at 5-6 weeks.

 Living Spaces For Chicks